arnaud00013/SARS_CoV_2_haplotypes_Tajima_D_2020_time_series/README.md

 b) Inputs (files you need to copy into the workspace):

---> "Hussingroup_Inter_db_consensus_sequences.fasta": This file contains the consensus sequences in the database (This file is too large to be uploaded in Github.
-Contact the main author for access)
+--> "Hussingroup_Inter_db_consensus_sequences.fasta": This file contains the consensus sequences in the database (This file contains data from GISAID so it can't be shared but we provided the output files obtained after running the script)

---> "HussinGroup_Interdb_metadata.csv": Metadata of the consensus sequences
+--> "HussinGroup_Interdb_metadata.csv": Metadata of the consensus sequences (This file contains data from GISAID so it can't be shared but we provided the output files obtained after running the script)

 c) Output: